Web Scraper avatar

 No credit card required

-Crawls arbitrary websites using the Chrome browser and extracts data from pages using a provided JavaScript code.
-The actor supports both recursive crawling and lists of URLs and automatically manages concurrency for maximum performance.
+Crawls arbitrary websites using the Chrome browser and extracts data from pages using JavaScript code.
+The Actor supports both recursive crawling and lists of URLs and automatically manages concurrency for maximum performance.
 This is Apify's basic tool for web crawling and scraping.

 Web Scraper is a generic easy-to-use actor for crawling arbitrary web pages and extracting structured data from them using a few lines of JavaScript code.
 The actor loads web pages in the Chromium browser and renders dynamic content.
 Web Scraper can either be configured and run manually in a user interface, or programmatically using the API.
 The extracted data is stored in a dataset, from where it can be exported to various formats, such as JSON, XML, or CSV.